mowgleee/ese532_project/project/README.md

 * Implement LZW on FPGA
 * Logger with verbosity levels
 * Prefetch reads and issue writes
+* Power Table in CDC
+* Hash only once in CDC

 ## Benchmarks
 Before porting LZW to H/W (SHA Neon, Other Blocks in S/W)